Dreaming Big · Opening Sequence Script · v3 (revised per review)

 The phone rings · once · twice

-Voice on the line · formal · English
+PMO Aide · on phone · formal · English

 "Mr. Pitroda — Mrs. Gandhi will see you.
 One Safdarjung Road.
-Tomorrow.
-Eleven o'clock."
+Tomorrow."

 Rajiv Gandhi · in scene · easy, casual · English